Dave Mirra Freestyle BMX (video game)

-Dave Mirra Freestyle BMX is a sports video game released in 2000 featuring BMX rider Dave Mirra and other professional BMX riders.
-It was developed by Z-Axis and published by Acclaim Entertainment under their Acclaim Max Sports label.
+Dave Mirra Freestyle BMX is a 2000 BMX video game developed by Z-Axis and published by Acclaim Entertainment under their Acclaim Max Sports label.
 The game was released on the PlayStation, Game Boy Color, Dreamcast and Microsoft Windows.
 The player's main objective in the game is to choose one of the riders and work their way through a total of 12 different levels, completing objectives to unlock new equipment.
+It received "favorable" reviews.
+A sequel, Dave Mirra Freestyle BMX 2, released in 2001.

 Gameplay

 Following in the footsteps of the Tony Hawk's Pro Skater series, the player holds the assigned Jump button in preparation of performing a trick and releases it to jump.
 When in the air, Big Air tricks can be performed that can also be "modified" with the aid of the modifier button, or the Big Air button again (modifiers themselves can also be modified).
 For example, the player jumps from a ramp and performs a Superman (Big Air trick).
 The game also features ragdoll physics that are featured primarily in the Wipeout multiplayer game mode.

 There are a total of four game modes and twelve levels.
 The first six levels are all challenge based.
 The player must complete specific goals in order to advance to the next level.
 The final six levels are competition based, where the player is judged on their performance in a number of timed runs.